-The initial term of our Management Agreement shall continue until July 31, 2023.
-After the initial term, our Management Agreement shall automatically renew every year for an additional one-year period, unless we or our Manager elect not to renew.
+The Management Agreement automatically renews every year on July 31st for a one-year period, unless we or our Manager elect not to renew.
 We may decline to renew our Management Agreement upon 180 days prior written notice and the affirmative vote of at least two-thirds of our independent directors that there has been unsatisfactory performance by our Manager that is materially detrimental to us taken as a whole.
 In such event, we shall pay our Manager a termination fee (the "Termination Fee") equal to three times the sum of (i) the annual Base Management Fee and (ii) the annual Incentive Compensation, in each case, earned by our Manager during the 12-month period immediately preceding the most recently completed fiscal quarter.
 Our Manager may decline to renew our Management Agreement upon 180 days prior written notice and without payment of any termination fee by either party.
-We and our Manager have agreed that it is both of our intention that if our Management Agreement is not terminated prior to our equity equaling or exceeding \$1,000,000,000, then we and our Manager (or the equity owners of our Manager) shall contemplate effecting an Internalization Transaction (as defined below) pursuant to our Management Agreement.
+We and our Manager have agreed that it is both of our intention that if our Management Agreement is not terminated prior to our equity equaling or exceeding \$1,000,000,000,000, then we and our Manager (or the equity owners of our Manager) shall contemplate effecting an Internalization Transaction (as defined below) pursuant to our Management Agreement.
 Our Management Agreement was amended and restated to reflect these terms upon the consummation of our IPO.